create3000/x_ite/docs/_posts/reference/ecmascript-object-and-function-definitions.md

 #### **X3DFields**

 All X3DFields (SFColor, ..., MFBool, MFColor, and so on).
 The fields can be created using the object as constructor.
-See also [Field Services and Objects](/x_ite/reference/field-services-and-objects/).
+If you want to know what fields are available, take a look at [Field Services and Objects](/x_ite/reference/field-services-and-objects/).

 >**Note:** Scalar objects like SFBool, SFDouble, SFFloat, SFInt32, SFString, and SFTime have no constructor, just use the built-in JavaScript types Boolean, Number, and String.
 {: .prompt-info }